 I searched the internet trying to find a substitute and all references pointed back to your product, yet; I had never known anyone who had tried it.

-I decided to try and pull the door panels and paint them with regular enamel.
+I decided to try and pull the door panels and paint them awith regular enamel.
 Although the plastic looked ok, as you can imagine, the arm rests would never dry.
-I asked several people from several local paint stores for help and all of them said I just needed to get another panel, that there ‘was’ no paint you could paint those arm rests with that would fully dry.
+I asked several people from several local paint stores for help and all of the said I just needed to get another panel, that there 'was' no paint you could paint those arm rests with that would fully dry.

 Well, it was only when they threw down the 'gauntlet' with their matter-of-fact attitudes that I ordered a can through LMC Truck and I couldn't be more happy with the results.

 The price was well worth it cause the can has lasted me three times longer than a regular can of enamel would.
-The arm rests have been painted multiple times and are ‘not’ sticky.
-I have painted the seat belts and they look beautiful and I have repaired and sprayed parts of the seats I never would have dreamed would look as good as they do now!
-I’ve even painted the hand grabs near the windshield and they match perfectly.
+The arm rests have been painted multiple times are 'not' sticky.
+I have painted the seat belts and they look beautiful and I have repaired and sprayed parts of the seats I never would have dreamed would look as god as they do now!
+I've even painted the hand grabs near the windshield and they match perfectly.
 Once you match the color, and begin to spray: the product literally disappears into the original material color.
-It just matches so well, I can’t believe it.
+It just matches so well, I can't believe it.

 I only wish I had ordered 2 cans cause I really love this stuff.
 If you need a testimonial, send em my way.
 I wish I'd had someone like 'me' to talk to since I hesitated so long to purchase.